CloudWizard’s Security & Access Architecture

 Scope of Access

-CloudWizard analyzes infrastructure configuration and security posture data, including:
+CloudWizard analyses infrastructure configuration and security posture data, including:

 • IAM role and policy structure